Covid-19 resources for the c-id community

 Washington State Current Mask Mandate

 Across King County, masks are required for everyone ages 5+ at outdoor events with 500 or more people, and continue to be required in public indoor spaces.

-This expanded mandate is a result of record-breaking COVID-19 delta variant infections and hospitalizations across the state, along with every county now falling within the CDC's high transmission criteria.
+This expanded mandate is a result of record-breaking COVID-19 variant infections and hospitalizations across the state, along with every county now falling within the CDC's high transmission criteria.
 This new mandate is legally binding and state businesses need to comply and adhere to the current mask mandate.